-You came to work in Germany as Au Pair with the goal to learn the German language and culture.
-Program Au Pair allows you to stay up to 12 months in the host family.
+So you came to work in Germany as Au Pair to learn the German language and culture.
+However, it allows you to stay in the country for up to 12 months.
+What to do if the Au pair wishes to stay longer?
 Can you eventually extend your visa or get another one?
-Let’s discuss this.

-How to Stay After Au Pair in Germany
+How to Stay After Au Pair Program in Germany?

-Congratulations, you finished or almost finished your Au Pair year, what comes next?
-You loved it and here in Germany and would like to extend your stay.
-Let’s see which option do you have.
+Congratulations, you finished or almost finished your Au Pair year.
+What comes next?
+You loved it here in Germany and would like to extend your stay.
+Let’s see which option you have.

-Exception: If your home country belongs to one of these: Canada, Australia, Uruguay, New Zealand, Japan, Taiwan, Hong Kong, Israel, Argentina, South Korea, and Chile, then you can in total stay and work as Au Pair up to 24 months by coming to Germany on a Working Holiday Visa and after 12 months applying for an Au Pair visa.
+You can stay and work as Au Pair in Germany for up to 24 months by coming to Germany on a Working Holiday Visa and, after 12 months applying for an Au Pair visa within the country.

 German language course

-- require an extension of the visa up till the 12 months, if the German language courses will not be followed by full-time studies
+- apply for an extension of the visa for up to the 12 months, if full-time studies don’t follow the German language courses

 - convert it into a student or student applicant visa